zebluim/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> SRA tools overview </summary>

-too run sra-tools be sure to be in the conda environment you just created and run
+To run sra-tools be sure to be in the conda environment you just created and run
 ```
-# makes output directory so you can save in a new directory
+# Makes output directory so you can save in a new directory
 mkdir "/path/to/output"

 # copy as path the .txt file you made in the last step